Slow Cooker High-Protein Beef Chili

 0

 There’s something magical about coming home to dinner that’s already cooked and waiting for you.
-Slow cookers make high-protein meals incredibly easy—just add your ingredients in the morning, set it, and forget it until dinner time.
+Slow cookers make high-protein meals incredibly easy — add your ingredients in the morning, set it, and forget it until dinner time.

 Why Slow Cookers Are Perfect for High-Protein Dinners